http-tests/cache-tests/README.md

 ## Testing Reverse Proxies and CDNs

-To test an reverse proxy or CDN, configure it to use the server as the origin and point a browser to `https://{hostname}/test-cdn.html`.

-Note that they only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).

 ### Testing from the Command Line

 To test a reverse proxy or CDN from the command line::